sammilucia/ASUS-G14-Debloating/README.md

 # ASUS ROG Zephyrus G14 - Software Debloating
 Originally posted as the ASUS G14 bloatware cleanup guide [here](https://www.reddit.com/r/ZephyrusG14/comments/k4ch5x/asus_zephyrus_g14_bloatwear_cleanup_guide/).

+## Notes:
+1. _If you'd like to use a third party tool to control your G14 instead, I recommend the [G14ControlV2](G14ControlV2 https://github.com/aredden/electron-g14control) project, which is actively developed_
+2. _If you only want to control fan speeds/curves, I use [atrofac](https://github.com/cronosun/atrofac)_
+3. _If you encounter problems, see the **Debugging** section at the bottom_

 ## What does this do?
-This guide removes all possible ASUS software while still leaving critical functions working.
+This guide removes all possible ASUS software (MyASUS, Armoury Crates, and other unnecessary files) while still leaving critical functions intact.

 ## Who is this for?
 Advanced users, IT professionals, enthusiasts, people who want to learn how stuff works.